apache/cassandra-java-driver/manual/core/README.md

 `java.lang.AutoCloseable`; in a real application, you'll probably call one of the close methods (`close`, `closeAsync`, `forceCloseAsync`) explicitly.

-Note: this example uses the synchronous API.
+This example uses the synchronous API.
 Most methods have asynchronous equivalents (look for `*Async` variants that return a `CompletionStage`).

+Note to framework implementors: if you design an API that lets users provide their own cluster instance, use a bounded type parameter, like `Cluster<? extends CqlSession>` (or even `Cluster<? extends Session>` if you don't use any CQL-specific method).
+This allows custom cluster implementations to be used as a drop-in replacement (see `RequestProcessorIT` in the integration tests for an example of what such a custom implementation looks like).

 ### Setting up the driver